If, as I’d advise, you’ve chosen your portrait photographer based on examples of their work and/or recommendation.

 However, remember that they will also be able to add colour to your photos through the background they use and also with the use of coloured lighting and image processing.

-Note – If your photographer isn’t considering colour, find another one!
+Note – If your photographer isn’t considering colour, then consider finding another one!

 Textures can be almost as important as colours within a portrait.

-The world of props in studio portraiture has in a way gone full circle.
+The world of props in studio family portraits has in a way gone full circle.

-From stiff posing on old chairs holding teddy bears and the like going out of trend to be replaced with more personalised, ‘cool’ props, we’re now seeing a huge wave of ‘fine art portraiture’ that again incorporates more old style props in a classic setting and style.
+From stiff posing on old chairs holding teddy bears going out of trend to be replaced with more personalised, ‘cool’ props, we’re now seeing a huge wave of ‘fine art portraiture’ that again incorporates more old style props in a classic setting and style.

 For me, I think both can work well and it depends on what you want from the finished photographs.
 I love to shoot both styles, with the more traditional style I create, really being a blend of the two worlds.

-I also love working with props, they can add so much to a shoot in terms of the energy, enjoyment and atmosphere of the experience.
+I also love working with props in family photo-shoots, they can add so much to a shoot in terms of the energy, enjoyment and atmosphere of the experience.

 They can also add so much to the finished images in terms of personality, character and expression.